Visiting 11 Best Attractions in Darwin

 The plaques on the tombstones indicated that a lot of young men drowned there and were buried in the cemetery.
-This really surprised me, knowing that swimming is not safe here, then, why so many drawing incidents?
+This really surprised me.
+Knowing that swimming is not safe here, why were there so many drowning incidents?

 I’ve done some research and learned that at the time, Broome and Darwin were the world’s most significant pearling ports.
 Now the picture was clear – young men were divers retrieving pearls!

 #5 Botanical Gardens

-Next, we went to see Darwin’s panorama from the eastern side of the city.
-It was lovely there – azure water, empty beaches and green palms.
+Next, we went to see Darwin’s skyline from the eastern side of the city.
+It was a lovely view – with azure water, empty beaches, and green palms.

-Wonderful, warm sand and water were so inviting, but swimming was prohibited (we all know why).
+The warm sand and water were so inviting, but unfortunately, swimming was prohibited (for obvious reasons).

 #6 Darwin Harbour sunset cruise

 One day we were planning to go on a Darwin Harbour cruise.
 We decided the best time would be to go on a sunset cruise which we assumed should be spectacular.
 I don’t know what causes such beautiful sunset colours in Darwin.
 Possibly the angle of the sun, as we are already very close to the equator.
 I can add that it was a wonderful warm evening, with no wind and we also enjoyed a free glass of champagne.
 This was a simple recipe for great memories.

 Returning to the port, we saw the city skyline at night, which also made a great impression on us…

 I think it was the best day so far in our trip and Darwin Harbour Sunset Cruise will be our favourite among the best attractions in Darwin (not counting Mindil Market)

-After today, I’m ready to move to Darwin.
+After this day, I’m ready to move to Darwin.

 Darwin enchanting charm